Fall Semester Program in Marine Biology

 - You will spend 3 weeks focusing solely on research, which is excellent preparation for future research internships and/or graduate school

-- You may find future educational opportunities as a BIOS intern, or work experience as a Teaching Assistant for a BIOS course
+- You may find future educational opportunities as an intern, or work experience as a Teaching Assistant for a course

 - You'll be spending 15 weeks in Bermuda studying a unique assemblage of marine environments that are easily accessible and ready for exploration